robertwaredev/scripts/docs/Fogstone.md

 # To Do

 - Set up version control on Github.
+- Convert dashing to use Add Force instead of Set Location
 - Fix camera system.
 - Make everything work in first and third person.
 - Make the dash not suck when dashing on slopes